skrub-data/skrub/doc/encoding.rst

 When encoding strings with diverse entries and large chunks of text, we can leverage language models of various sizes to represent string columns as embeddings.
-Depending on the task and dataset, this approach may lead to significant performance improvements, albeit with potential increases in memory usage and computation time.
+Depending on the task and dataset, this approach may lead to significant improvements in the quality of predictions, albeit with potential increases in memory usage and computation time.

 Skrub integrates these language models as scikit-learn transformers, allowing them to be easily plugged into :class:`TableVectorizer` and